kofic/django-media-explorer/README.md

 # Django Media Explorer

-*This fork is meant to work with the LocalHost platform.*
+*This branch is built of the '0.4_boto3_2' branch and is meant to work with the LocalHost platform.*

 A Django application to manage your images, video links, embeds and create slideshows.